Green Economy in the Heart of Borneo – Integrating conservation, economic development and well-being of communities across the Heart of Borneo

 Throughout the project, WWF will work with local governments and communities to promote sustainable palm oil and timber production, and increase the capacity of local communities to sustainably manage natural resources.

 What is an Agropolitan Area?

 An Agropolitan Area is a mature spatial planning concept, which re-emerged as a potential land planning solution in the late 1970’s.
-An Agropolitan Area is region designed to incorporate villages, agricultural production and natural resource management.
+An Agropolitan Area is a region designed to incorporate villages, agricultural production and natural resource management.
 The area is designed to allow population growth, stimulate rural economies and decentralise urban areas.

 Agropolitan Areas are a popular land use planning model in Indonesia, and the Indonesian government formally develops Agropolitan strategic zones, which are designed to produce specific commodities and house a growing population.

-The land use planning process associated with development of new Agropolitan Areas offers opportunities to protect strategic habitat, and plan sustainable economic development.
+The land use planning process associated with the development of new Agropolitan Areas offers opportunities to protect strategic habitat, and plan sustainable economic development.